YiboWang3813/TUS-REC2025-Challenge_baseline/submission/README.md

 * The requirement of the `predict_ddfs` function is described below:
   * Input:
     * `frames`: All frames in the scan; numpy array with a shape of [N,480,640], where N is the number of frames in this scan.
     * `landmark`: Location of 100 landmarks in the scan; numpy array with a shape of [100,3].
 Each row denotes one landmark and the three columns denote the frame index (starting from 0) and the 2d-coordinates of landmarks in the image coordinate system (starting from 1, to maintain consistency with the calibration process).
-For example, if a row is [10,200,100], it means there is a landmark on the 10th frame, with coordinate of [200,100].
+For example, a row like [10,200,100] indicates that there is a landmark in the 10th frame, located at the coordinates [200, 100].
     * `data_path_calib`: Path to calibration matrix.
     * `device`: Device to run the model on, provided in [this line](https://github.com/QiLi111/TUS-REC2025-Challenge_baseline/blob/a818cdb708049b6a2209b7dbde6759ef1c8af0e8/submission/test.py#L26).
   * Output: